mohammad-prb/js-flash/README.md

 ```

 > [!IMPORTANT]
-> all properties are read-only.
+> All properties are read-only.

 ## Methods